peteoyhh/2025Fall_projects/README.md

 - Risk metrics such as maximum drawdown and ruin probability under a finite bankroll

 Statistical comparisons between strategy types use **two-sample t-tests** and **confidence intervals**.
-For composition analysis (H2), we run a **regression of profit against theta** (the proportion of defensive opponents) to detect sign changes that indicate the critical threshold of player compositions.
+For composition analysis, we run a **regression of profit against theta** (the proportion of defensive opponents) to analyze how table composition affects strategy performance.

 All experiments use **modular Python code** and configuration-driven runs via YAML inputs.